DS Duby is an avid traveler and writer with a keen interest in horror and urban legends.

-While researching the California Edition of Urban Legends, Monsters And Haunted Places, I discovered that Cali had nearly as many creepy happenings off camera as they do on.
-This is the second part to that article with a focus on the San Diego area.
+While researching California's urban legends, monsters, and haunted places, I discovered that Cali has nearly as many creepy happenings off camera as they do on.
+This article focuses on the San Diego area.

-According to one local legend there were once glass tiles built into the sidewalks illuminating a vast network of secret tunnels under the city.
+According to one local legend, there were once glass tiles built into the sidewalks of San Diego, illuminating a vast network of secret tunnels under the city.
 Many have claimed to have been able to see things moving around under the streets and walkways through these blocks of glass.
-One theory claims the tunnels are connecting government labs that are performing illegal experiments on homeless people to create a super soldier race under the control of the government.
+One theory claims the tunnels are connecting government labs that are performing illegal experiments on homeless people to create a super-soldier race under the control of the government.

 Another popular story claims an alien helped design the sidewalks when the area was being developed to light up their underground lair.
 They say the aliens have since been relocated to a more secluded area where they aren't at risk of being discovered.

-In the past the few who have claimed to bare witness to the monster describe it in much the same way as the chupacabra, almost completely hairless, large fangs, long legs in the back a short legs in the front.
+In the past, the few who have claimed to bear witness to the monster describe it in much the same way as the chupacabra, almost completely hairless, with large fangs, long legs in the back a short legs in the front.
 Many locals seem to think it may be a pack animal rather than an individual anomaly and that perhaps they drag their victim back to their lair, possibly explaining why little evidence is ever found concerning the missing people.

 On Feb.
 1st, 2012 the first public sighting is claimed to have occurred on Mission Beach.
-While surfing with friends, Josh Menard was warned by a nearby homeless man to stay away from a pile of washed up seaweed.
+While surfing with friends, Josh Menard was warned by a nearby homeless man to stay away from a pile of washed-up seaweed.
 Upon hearing this he naturally had to investigate.
-The photos he took that day show the corpse of a beast matching the chulapa monsters description to a Tee.
-Critics claim the dead animal to be nothing but a dead opossum or possibly a bloated dog, but true believers know the corpse as further proof of the existence of the terrifying chulapa monster.
+The photos he took that day show the corpse of a beast matching the chulapa monster's description to a tee.
+Critics claim the dead animal to be nothing but a dead opossum or possibly a bloated dog, but true believers know the corpse is further proof of the existence of the terrifying chulapa monster.

-Giant Squid - Coastal Area San Diego, CA
+Giant Squid: Coastal Area of San Diego, CA

 Giant squid (often called jumbo flying squid) sounds like a monster straight out of a cheesy horror movie or comic book, but this particular creature is very real.
-The jumbo squid are 5 feet long with razor sharp beaks and vicious lobed tentacles.
-The squid is generally found off the coasts of Mexico and are referred to as Red Devils.
+The jumbo squids are five-feet long with razor-sharp beaks and vicious lobed tentacles.
+The squids are generally found off the coasts of Mexico and are referred to as Red Devils.

-The beast is carnivorous, weighs in around 100 pounds, travels in packs with up to 1200 members and is known to attack divers.
+The beast is carnivorous, weighs in around 100 pounds, travels in packs with up to 1200 members, and is known to attack divers.
 A few years ago divers started to spot the beasts hunting and feeding in the San Diego area.
-Before many of the divers knew what was happening the giant squid began lashing them with their long tentacles.
+Before many of the divers knew what was happening the giant squid began lashing them with its long tentacles.

 Tucked away in a hillside in La Jolla was once what was thought to be the munchkin village.
-A small community of four homes said to once be occupied by the Wizard of Oz's crew of little people.
-Though the legend is for the most part thought to be false, the homes did in fact exist and one is supposed to still be standing to this very day.
-The munchkin homes legend is one of San Diego's most widespread legends, spread all over the United States.
+The small community of four homes is said to once be occupied by the Wizard of Oz's crew of little people.
+Though the legend is for the most part thought to be false, the homes did in fact exist, and one is supposed to still be standing to this very day.
+This legend is one of San Diego's most widespread legends and has spread all over the United States.

 If I've learned anything from writing this, it's that San Diego is one creepy city that I would love to visit.
-There seems to be so many legends waiting to be told and amazing sights to behold.
-So, if your ever in Cali and looking for a cool place to explore then I definitely recommend San Diego, based solely on my research of the city.
+There are so many legends waiting to be told and amazing sights to behold.
+So, if you're ever in Cali and looking for a cool place to explore, then I definitely recommend San Diego, based solely on my research of the city.

 If you have any stories from the California area that you would care to tell feel free to leave a comment below.
 Thanks for taking the time to visit my series of stories.